erik78se/Tutorial-Build-a-quick-charm/quick-charm.md

 juju status
 juju debug-log
 ```
 'juju debug-log' lets us see from a debug point of view what happens inside the model.
+Read about [debuging charms](https://discourse.jujucharms.com/t/debugging-charm-hooks/1116) here.

 Soon, the application will enter the 'active' status and workload.
 Once you are happy watching logs and status we can continue.